 What is the impact on your personal credit?

 Corporate cards can help you keep personal and business finances separate.
-However, as a newly incorporated company, many traditional financial institutions may require a personal credit check to determine eligibility for corporate cards.
+However, as a newly incorporated company, many traditional financial institutions may require a personal credit check to determine eligibility for business credit cards.
 This can affect your personal credit score, so be cautious if you are planning to take out any loans or apply for individual credit cards in the immediate future.

 If you have poor credit, many card companies may approve you if you’re willing to submit payments more frequently or accept a smaller credit line to start.
 You may also qualify for secured credit lines that require a security deposit or personal guarantee when you open an account.